 Previously called “parental controls” or “restrictions,” these settings offer a number of ways to prevent your kids from accessing inappropriate content, and also limited what they can do on their devices.
-Located within the Screen Time settings (in iOS 12 or later, including iOS 13 and iPadOS 13), there are lots of options you can adjust.
-In this article, I’ll walk you through the Screen Time settings on iOS, iPadOS, and macOS, and help you make your children’s iOS devices safer.
+Located within the Screen Time settings, there are lots of options you can adjust.
+In this article, I’ll walk you through the Screen Time settings on iOS, iPadOS, and macOS, and help you make your children’s devices safer.

 What is Screen Time?

-Screen Time, a feature that Apple added to iOS 12, shows you how much time you spend on your iPhone or iPad.
+Screen Time was initially designed to show you how much time you spend on your iPhone or iPad.
 As a diagnostic tool, it’s useful: you can see how much time you really spend playing that new game, or browsing Facebook or Instagram.
 (Read this article for an overview of Screen Time.)